Control of Multistability through Local Sensitivity Analysis: Application to Cellular Decision-making Networks: Control of the EMT regulatory network

 Furthermore each interaction term is assumed to be parameterized by an interaction strength $\alpha$, and each variable has a {\em linear degradation} term $-x$ and a constant {\em source term} $\beta$.
 The proposed translation from boolean to smooth ODEs is similar in spirit to~\cite{mendoza_method_2006} but with the crucial difference that interaction strengths and half-activations are parameterized, and that the smooth variables are not assumed to live in a unitary hypercube.
 The resulting quantitative dynamics are

-In the limit $p\to\infty$, Hill functions become binary activation functions and model~\eqref{eq:ode_4d} becomes piece-wise linear, as in~\cite{DeJong2004qualitative}.
-For finite $p$, the behavior remains quantitative, i.e., interaction terms varies smoothly with the model variables.
+\RM{Each lumped variable ($S,E,N,P$) is associated to a whole functional module of the actual EMT regulatory network.} In the limit $p\to\infty$, Hill functions become binary activation functions and model~\eqref{eq:ode_4d} becomes piece-wise linear, as in~\cite{DeJong2004qualitative}.